RcuDev/SimpleMediaPlayer/README.md

 ## Conclusions

 A simple and clear playback service with notifications, with a reactive architecture.
 I will continue checking improvements, this is still an imperfect approach (nothing is perfect), improvable but that provides what is necessary without complications.

-## Next Updates
-- Improve UI and add a secondary screen with a player sharing the same MediaSession.